Misremembering the Alamo: The true story

 The defense of the Alamo, as the historical record shows, was not irrational behavior by Bowie, Travis and Crockett.
 They had been directed by the Texas government to prepare for battle.
 The fort was a strategic roadblock worth defending if possible.
 When faced with overwhelming odds, the Alamo’s commanders considered the possibility of a negotiated surrender, but there is little reason to surrender if you are likely to be executed anyway.

 Did Crockett buy time for Houston?

 After being named commander of the Texas army on Nov.
 12, Houston’s first task was to send recruiters to raise an Army.
 He also had to round up weapons, uniforms and supplies.
 Because he had no troops officially under his command at the time, Houston took a leave of absence on Jan.
-28 to take care of personal business.
-In that period he negotiated a treaty with the Cherokees and was a delegate to the constitutional convention, where he stayed until March 6.
-“During the siege Houston was not building an army but engaged in other important business,” the website says.
+28 to deal with some personal business and negotiated a treaty with the Cherokees during that time.

 Houston then served as a delegate to the Texas constitutional convention at Washington-on-the-Brazos.
 The delegates declared their independence from Mexico on March 2 (the defenders at the Alamo probably didn’t get the news but expected the declaration would be made).
 While at the convention, Houston was given authority over the volunteer units as well as the regular Texas army.
 Houston didn’t leave the convention until March 6.